 - Blood pressure changes

-Risks of Mixing Alcohol and Ativan
+More Risks of Mixing Alcohol and Ativan

 Since alcohol and lorazepam intensify each other’s effects, using them simultaneously can be extremely risky.
 Alcohol is one of the most widely used drugs in the world.
 Every year, around 95,000 people in the U.S. die from the effects of alcohol, including overdoses and liver diseases.
-At the same time, benzodiazepines are widely prescribed and readily available.
+At the same time, benzodiazepines prescriptions are often easily and readily available.
 Between 2005 and 2011, more than 1 million emergency room visits were directly attributable to benzo overdoses.
 In most cases, patients were using benzos in conjunction with alcohol and opioids, so it’s easy to see why this is such a serious issue.

 What to Do If You Overdose on Ativan and Alcohol